 About this Artist

 Esa-Pekka Salonen’s restless innovation drives him constantly to reposition classical music in the 21st century.
 He is known as both a composer and conductor and is currently the Principal Conductor & Artistic Advisor for the Philharmonia Orchestra.
-He is the Music Director Designate of the San Francisco Symphony; the 2020/21 season will be his first as Music Director.
-He is the Artist in Association at the Finnish National Opera and Ballet.
-He recently joined the faculty of the Colburn School, where he leads the Negaunee Conducting Program.
-He is the Conductor Laureate for both the Swedish Radio Symphony Orchestra and the Los Angeles Philharmonic, where he was Music Director from 1992 until 2009.
-Salonen co-founded the annual Baltic Sea festival, serving as Artistic Director from 2003 to 2018.
+He is also the Conductor Laureate for both the Swedish Radio Symphony Orchestra and the Los Angeles Philharmonic, where he was Music Director from 1992 until 2009.
+He is the Music Director Designate of the San Francisco Symphony; the 2020-21 season will be his first as Music Director.
+He is the Artist in Association at the Finnish National Opera and Ballet, where he will conduct his first full Ring cycle.
+He is a faculty member at the Colburn School in Los Angeles, where he developed and leads the pre-professional Neuganee Conducting Program.
+In 2003 he co-founded the annual Baltic Sea Festival, serving as Artistic Director until 2018.